vicentematus/books/README.md

 ## Deployment

 > [!WARNING]
+> Expect cumulative Layout Shift (CLS) on the first load, caused by the swiper library and the onMount hook I'm using.

+> [!WARNING]
 > Images are not optimized for external CDNs / URLs.
 The network request are heavy.
 - IMPORTANT: If you are using Github Actions, you need to create a secret that contains the content of `credentials.json`.
 You can't deploy it without this file.
 - Create a enviroment variable for SHEET_ID which corresponds to your public Google Sheet url ID.